islom2202/REACT-ROUTER/README.md

 - Suspense (fnc from React)
 - "React.lazy(()=>import(pathName))"
 - Wrap Route component inside Suspense, which has fallback for loading
 10. Authentication and protected routes.
-Hre are step by step example:
+Here are step by step examples:
  - 1. Step one is to create **Auth.jsx**:
  ~~~
  import React, {createContext, useContext, useState} from 'react'